Everything you need to know about volunteering with refugee aid organizations in Europe

 Stay tuned for Part 2, where I’ll cover more about what to expect when you’re volunteering with refugee aid organizations in Europe.
 I’ll be discussing my volunteering experience at the Ann Arbor Art Fair DO in July.
 In the meantime, if you have any questions about volunteering in Europe this summer, feel free to post them below.

-2 responses to “Everything you need to know about volunteering with refugee aid organizations in Europe”
+2 thoughts on “Everything you need to know about volunteering with refugee aid organizations in Europe”

 Your email address will not be published.
 Required fields are marked *